polca/premise/docs/user_guide/reports.rst

 Generating change reports
 ===========================

+.. raw:: html

+   <span id="generate-a-report-explicitly"></span>

-*premise* compares the normalized source inventory with each certified, pre-export scenario.
-Database exports automatically create a compact Excel workbook and an exhaustive Parquet audit when ``generate_reports=True``.
+*premise* compares the normalized source inventory with each validated scenario before export.
+Database exports automatically create a compact Excel workbook and a complete record of changes in Parquet format when ``generate_reports=True``.
-The workbook contains review-oriented summaries, key numeric changes, market and proxy information, and validation findings; raw exchange vectors remain in Parquet.
+The workbook contains summaries, key numeric changes, market and proxy information, and validation findings; complete exchange lists remain in Parquet.

+Start with this workbook to review both inventory changes and validation results.
+You do not need to request a separate validation report for this review.

 Read the workbook in this order
 ---------------------------------